35up/js-sdk/README.md

 ```

 ### 3.2. `getProduct`
-Sdk instance has a `getProduct` method that returns details of given product
+Sdk instance has a `getProduct` method that returns details of a given product

 #### Input
 ```ts